Getu22/CSG/README.md

 I am currently working on:
 The Discord ServerControl part under "Settings" is not yet fully implemented.

+The initial server installation process is not 100% clean...you have to install the serverfiles and then close the gui and open it again

 Written in Python and compiled into C with Nuitka.